robomustib/BridgingParticipationGapswithRobotics/README.md

 The consolidated de-identified dataset that underlies all analyses is not published in this repository.
 Anonymised access can be arranged on reasonable request; contact information is provided in the published version of the article.
 The dataset includes the teacher intervention items reported in Table S11.

-## Notes on the reconstruction of the UDL grid

-The instruments in this repository reflect the wording used in the study.
-The German UDL grid was reconstructed from the codebook of the consolidated dataset; the item ordering follows the sequence recorded in the survey.
-Item wording for consideration 9.1 in the Engagement principle (Item f) was not stored verbatim in the codebook; the phrasing used here reflects the underlying consideration and matches how it was administered.
-The English version is a translation of the German original.

 ## Citation

 If you use materials from this repository, please cite the article.
 Full citation will be added once the article is published.